 Robotic Process Automation doesn’t mean you have to completely change the way you operate.
 Think big but start small.
-What will RPA mean for your business?
+What will RPA mean for your organisation?
 What processes would benefit from being automated?
 Where will it add value?
 What are your pain points?
-Pilot small automation projects first and then build on them and implement on a wider-scale.
+Pilot small automation projects first and then build on them and implement them on a wider-scale.
 Choose a vendor that is agile and flexible and that can evolve with you.

 Automation in action

-Many RPA vendors focus on automating the information that comes in to your business, for example taking a document, scanning it, analysing the content and inputting the information into one of your operating systems.
+Many RPA providers focus on automating the information that comes into your business, for example taking a document, scanning it, analysing the content and inputting the information into one of your operating systems.
 There is no denying there are many benefits associated with that automation process.
 However the scope, content and layouts can be very broad and you can’t control the business systems that are producing them.
 So the RPA tool you choose to implement will have to be able to cope with all those different formats.

 If you compare that with outbound communications (the information you send out of the business to customers, suppliers or employees), they probably come from a centralised system.
-You have great knowledge of the people and processes that are involved in that activity, as a result your automation project is much smaller.
+You have great knowledge of the people and processes that are involved in that activity, as a result, your automation project is much smaller.

 Starting with RPA for outbound communications will enable you to demonstrate to the business all six of the benefits highlighted previously in weeks not years.
-You’ll be able build your knowledge to expand automation projects going forward.
+You’ll be able to build your knowledge to expand automation projects going forward.